OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

 In this section, you'll add to the code you already created in the previous section.
 You will add input parameters to the form and use that as input to the API.

+1. Update the helper file
   1. Locate the **GraphHelper.cs** file.
   1. Add a method to build the payload string.
    ```csharp
 		public string GeneratePayload(string attendees)
         {